12 Best Tips for Safe Grocery Shopping Amid Coronavirus Concerns

-Social distancing and hunkering down still require most everyone to go to the grocery store and load up on whatever products haven't been hoarded by irresponsible jerks.
-So what are the best practices to stay safe and lessen risks of contracting, or sharing, the COVID-19?
+Social distancing and hunkering down still require most everyone to go to the grocery store and load up on whatever products haven't been hoarded by everyone else yet.
+So what are the best practices to stay safe and lessen risks of contracting, or sharing, COVID-19?

-What follows are some super easy tips to keep you, and perhaps more importantly, others around you, from contracting this disease… or any germs, for that matter.
+What follows are some guidelines on what not to do when you're out food shopping, and what you should do instead.
+This way, you're armed with all the best tips that keep you, and perhaps more importantly, others around you, from contracting this illness… or any germs, for that matter.

 Wash your hands.